List of eating utensils: Disposable utensils

 Prepackaged products may come with a utensil intended to be consumed or discarded after using it to consume the product.
-For instance, some single-serve ice cream is sold with a flat wooden spade, often erroneously called a "spoon", to lift the product to one's mouth.
+For instance, some single-serve ice cream have been sold with a flat wooden spade, often erroneously called a "spoon", to lift the product to one's mouth.
 Prepackaged tuna salad or cracker snacks may contain a flat plastic spade for similar purposes.